 Across Canada and on tens of thousands of kilometres of highways, the Ministry of Transportation enforces the MVTA with the help of roadside inspections.
 If a driver is requested to pull over into these weigh stations, they may have their truck’s mechanical fitness evaluated, as well as any truck inspection records, hour of service and load securement.

 Drivers and carriers can both be subject to steep fines and other penalties if they break any of the MVTA regulations.
 Breaking these regulations can cost up to $5,000 in fees for the driver and up to $25,000 for the carrier.

 Depending on the severity of the regulation breach, as well as any past transgressions on the part of the carrier or the driver, they may also be subject to an out-of-service order, a driver and carrier audit by the Ministry of Transportation or even a revoked license.

 At J&R Hall, we work to maximize drivers’ home time and minimize resetting hours on road.
 This is achieved by our network of terminals across western Canada.
 These terminals allow us to customize dedicated runs for drivers based out of each jurisdiction, so they can have weekly scheduled home time.
-We could then itemize many of those dedicated runs and make miles per week achievable.
+We can then itemize many of those dedicated runs and make maximum miles within the hours of service regulation.